Peter Everson: Military career

 Everson was commissioned into the Intelligence Corps in 1976.
-As a lieutenant-colonel he undertook a tour in Northern Ireland in 1997 during the Troubles for which he was awarded the OBE.
+As a lieutenant colonel he undertook a tour in Northern Ireland in 1997 during the Troubles, for which he was appointed an Officer of the Order of the British Empire.
 As a colonel he was the chief intelligence officer for the Allied Rapid Reaction Corps in the Kosovo War.
 Promoted to brigadier, he was made Director of the Intelligence Corps and head of the Defence Intelligence and Security Centre in 2002.
 He was appointed the Deputy Commanding General of the Multi-National Corps – Iraq from February to September 2006 and then became General Officer Commanding 4th Division.
 He retired in 2008.

-In retirement he became Head of Group Security at British American Tobacco.
+In retirement Everson became Head of Group Security at British American Tobacco.